 - Stairs.
 Stairs pose a particular danger of falls, since a tumble down a flight of stairs or over a railing can result in more serious injuries than a fall on one level.
 Steps must be constructed and evenly planed to prevent tripping, be free of clutter or debris, and should be in good condition with adequate tread.
 In addition, stairways used by the public should always have strong handrails and proper lighting.

 - Uneven walking paths.
 Sidewalks, parking lots, and walkways should be clear, even, and dry.
 Uneven pavement, broken concrete, changing grades, high curbs, potholes, tree roots, and even landscape edging near walkways can cause trips, especially if these areas are not well-lit.
 If there are objects blocking a walking path, pedestrians may suffer falls or other injuries by attempting to walk around them.

 If you were injured on someone else’s property, we can investigate the circumstances of your accident to determine whether the owner was negligent.
-Our experienced injury attorneys will listen to your story and examine your case carefully to determine the best way to move forward.
+Our experienced slip and fall attorneys will listen to your story and examine your case carefully to determine the best way to move forward.
 Contact our legal team today to schedule a free, no-obligation consultation.